Evening primrose: benefits, dosage, contraindications

 Menopause ✪✪✪✪✪

-Taking evening primrose oil at a dose of 1 gram per day for 8 weeks reduces psychological symptoms, such as depressive mood, irritability, and anxiety, by about 45% compared to baseline values.
-These changes were statistically significant compared to placebo.
-Evening primrose has also been evaluated in combination with other ingredients.
-A clinical trial shows that taking one capsule per day of a combination of evening primrose oil with soy isoflavones, black cohosh, and chaste tree for 12 weeks moderately reduces the severity of hot flashes, sweating, sleep problems, depressive mood, and irritability compared to placebo.
-No effect was observed on plasma lipids, joint discomfort, cardiac discomfort, anxiety, exhaustion, or sexual problems.
-Another preliminary clinical trial shows that taking a combined product providing 440-880 mg of evening primrose oil per day with isoflavones and vitamin E for 6 months induces a reduction of 57% to 63% in subjective symptoms of menopause compared to baseline.
+Taking evening primrose oil at a dose of 1 gram per day for 8 weeks reduces psychological symptoms, such as depressed mood, irritability and anxiety, by about 45% compared with baseline.
+These changes were statistically significant compared with placebo.
+Evening primrose oil has also been evaluated in combination with other ingredients.
+A clinical trial shows that taking one capsule per day of a combination of evening primrose oil with soy isoflavones, black cohosh and chaste tree for 12 weeks moderately reduces the severity of hot flashes, sweating, sleep problems, depressed mood and irritability compared with placebo.
+No effect was observed on plasma lipids, joint discomfort, cardiac discomfort, anxiety, fatigue or sexual problems.
+Another preliminary clinical trial shows that taking a combined product providing 440–880 mg of evening primrose oil per day with isoflavones and vitamin E for 6 months results in a 57% to 63% reduction in subjective menopausal symptoms compared with baseline.

 Posologie